 The greener pasture was Oracle.
 In 2001.
 Right at the very start of the tech bust.
 I got busted along with a whole bunch of other people and experienced my first layoff.
 I had no idea what I was supposed to do when the layoff came.
 I do now.
 I learned.

 Then came the biggest bank bankruptcy in history

 I finally landed at Washington Mutual to end my layoff.
 It was a good run.
 And then that little housing bubble thing came along and, four months before WaMu went bankrupt, I was laid off a second time.
 So was my wife, a half hour after I was.
 Mine was expected.
 Hers was not.
 Fortunately, this time, we were well prepared.

 But the job market sucked with the Great Recession, so Kate and I reinvented ourselves, moved to our current state, and started consulting.
 She’s now an FTE, but I’m still consulting.

-Consulting has taught me a lot about how to look for jobs, how to start the new job right and has opened up a whole new world of business networking.
+Consulting has taught me how to look for jobs, interview for jobs, start the new job right and has opened up a whole new world of business networking.